audioxide/data/data/posts/20150425-reviews-gorillaz-demon-days.md

   - "#ffffff"
   - "#FFF"
 pullquote: A cartoonish odyssey
 summary: A cartoonish odyssey bristling with creative energy.
-The whimsy of the band's debut album is toned down, and what steps in its stead is a biting sombreness very much of the 21st century.
+The whimsy of the band's debut album is toned down, and what emerges in its stead is a biting sombreness very much of the 21st century.
 It's eclectic in the very best sense of the word.
 week: 13
 blurb: A cartoonish odyssey bristling with creative energy.
 The whimsy of the band's debut album is replaced by a biting sombreness very much of the 21st century.
 artistMBID: e21857d5-3256-4547-afb3-4b6ded592596